 - Duodenal Switch Surgery: Patients may expect an average of 72-75% excess weight loss in 1 year.*

 - Gastric Balloon: Patients may expect an average of 10-30% excess weight loss total.*

 3. What would your ideal goal weight be?

 Finding out your ideal weight is a loaded question.
 Everyone can expect different weight loss based on genetics, environment, structure, physical activity, eating habits, starting weight, plus hundreds of other factors.

 If You Are Losing Too Much Weight…

 It is rare to lose too much weight with any procedure, but it has a higher probability with malabsorptive procedures like gastric bypass or duodenal switch surgery.
 These are better for “higher-BMI” patients because it is possible to lose too much weight.

 With gastric sleeve surgery, patients rarely lose too much weight, and they generally feel great both physically and mentally.

-If you want to stop losing weight, it’s important to speak to a dietician to help you learn the safest way to do it.
+If you want to stop losing weight, it’s important to speak to a dietitian to help you learn the safest way to do it.
 It can be risky to eat more food in larger quantities because it can restart bad habits and weight gain is almost unavoidable.
-Overeating is one of the most popular causes of obesity, so it is usually never recommended to increase food intake significantly.
+Overeating or binge eating is one of the most popular causes of obesity, so it is usually never recommended to increase food intake significantly.

 * Individual results may vary.
 Results may not be typical.
 Everyone’s success is different and may be more or less than average.